alibaba/bifrostui/packages/bui-core/src/Steps/index.en-US.md

 };
 ```

-### Horizontal display
+### Horizontal Display

-Change the direction of the step bar through 'direction'
+Change the direction of the steps using the `direction` prop.

 ```tsx
 import { Stack, Step, Steps } from '@bifrostui/react';